-Recommendation # Description Responsibility Not Started In Progress Completed Recommendation: If a decision is made to formally ban street checks, all police officials should be HRP Х 1.1 ordered to immediately cease the recording of civilian information for "street check" purposes.
-RCMP Furthermore, the street check field within the Versadex data management system should be HRP X immediately disabled; Officers on patrol should no longer have immediate access to historical street check data HRP X pertaining to the civilians they interact with in the community.
-RCMP 1.2 1.2 Access to historical street check data should be restricted to investigators, supervisors and crime analysts.
-This practice will ensure that police decision-making is not unduly influenced by the often-times subjective information present in the historical street check dataset; So as not to interrupt or impede current criminal cases or investigations, historical street check HRP Х data should remain available to police investigators for a one-year period following the formal RCMP ^ 1.3 street check ban.
-After this one-year grace period, all street check data containing personal information should be purged; During the one-year grace period, prior to the destruction of personalized street check data, HRP Х civilians should be informed of their right to order, retrieve and review their own street check RCMP record.
-Civilians should also be given written documentation about how their personal 1.4 information was used by the police and whether it was shared with third parties.
-This will inform civilians about the types of information the police have collected on them in the past and give them a chance to dispute the accuracy of that information.
-This gesture will also increase the transparency of the police service and could thus serve as a step towards improving community trust;
+Recommendation # Description Responsibility Not Started In Progress Completed 4.4 Recommendation: If a decision is made to formally ban street checks, all police officials should be ordered to immediately cease the recording of civilian information for "street check" purposes.
+HRP RCMP Х 1.1 Furthermore, the street check field within the Versadex data management system should be immediately disabled; HRP Х 1.2 Officers on patrol should no longer have immediate access to historical street check data pertaining to the civilians they interact with in the community.
+HRP RCMP Х 1.2 Access to historical street check data should be restricted to investigators, supervisors and crime analysts.
+This practice will ensure that police decision-making is not unduly influenced by the often-times subjective information present in the historical street check dataset; 1.3 So as not to interrupt or impede current criminal cases or investigations, historical street check data should remain available to police investigators for a one-year period following the formal street check ban.
+After this one-year grace period, all street check data containing personal information should be purged; HRP RCMP Х 1.4 During the one-year grace period, prior to the destruction of personalized street check data, HRP RCMP X